alexvas10/NexusChain-Autopilot/README.md

 # NexusChain Autopilot

-**An autopilot agent for back-office operations, built on Qwen Cloud.** It automates two real business workflows end-to-end — RFQ quoting and shipment-disruption response — and knows when *not* to act alone: every ambiguous or high-stakes case pauses at a human-in-the-loop checkpoint before anything gets quoted, rerouted, or sent to a customer.
+**An autopilot agent for back-office operations, built on Qwen Cloud.** It runs two real business workflows end-to-end, RFQ quoting and shipment-disruption response.
+Every ambiguous or high-stakes case pauses at a human checkpoint before anything gets quoted, rerouted, or sent to a customer.

-> Global AI Hackathon Series with Qwen Cloud — **Track 4: Autopilot Agent**
+> Global AI Hackathon Series with Qwen Cloud, **Track 4: Autopilot Agent**

 ## What it does

-- **RFQ intake** — parses messy free-text quote requests ("I need 50 heavy-duty bolts, ship ASAP"), extracts structured line items with Qwen, prices them against inventory and vendor-catalog tools, and flags any item with a missing or ambiguous spec instead of guessing.
-When a reviewer rejects a quote, Qwen drafts the clarification email back to the customer from the unresolved items and the reviewer's note — the human decision feeds back into agent action.
+- **RFQ intake.** Takes a messy free-text quote request ("I need 50 heavy-duty bolts, ship ASAP"), extracts structured line items with Qwen, and prices them against inventory and vendor-catalog tools.
+Any item with a missing or unclear spec is flagged for review.
+When a reviewer rejects a quote, Qwen drafts the clarification email back to the customer from the unresolved items and the reviewer's note, so the human decision feeds back into agent action.
-- **Disruption response** — a Qwen **function-calling agent** investigates each shipment alert on its own: it decides which tools to call (ERP orders, current route, alternate route, weather) and in what order, then recommends whether to reroute.
-Every tool call is captured in an audit trace a reviewer can inspect.
-A deterministic layer then independently recomputes the cost delta — the model recommends, but it never does the arithmetic that money depends on — and a configurable dollar threshold forces human approval regardless of what the model concluded.
+- **Disruption response.** A Qwen **function-calling agent** investigates each shipment alert on its own.
+It decides which tools to call (ERP orders, current route, alternate route, weather) and in what order, then recommends whether to reroute.
+Every tool call lands in an audit trace a reviewer can inspect.
+A deterministic layer independently recomputes the cost delta, and a configurable dollar threshold forces human approval regardless of what the model concluded.
+The model recommends; the backend does the arithmetic that money depends on.

-In a live run, the agent investigated a Chicago port storm with four tool calls, cited the 6-day port delay and both affected customers in its reasoning, and recommended an ocean→air reroute — and the $1,200 cost delta still (correctly) stopped at a human checkpoint because it exceeded the $200 approval threshold.
+In a live run, the agent investigated a Chicago port storm with four tool calls, cited the 6-day port delay and both affected customers in its reasoning, and recommended rerouting from ocean to air freight.
+The $1,200 cost delta still stopped at a human checkpoint because it exceeded the $200 approval threshold.
+That is the intended behavior.

 ## Architecture